fragaria/website/_posts/2019/2019-04-08-building-a-simple-company-website-the-hard-way-service-workers.md

 ## Conclusions

-It a brief example, we’ve demonstrated how you can use service workers to improve the overall user experience especially on mobile devices.
-In a real world scenario, we would need to add few more moving parts like syncing up the caches in the background (when new content comes up) but hopefully we’ve at least gave you a little headstart. *Progessive Web Apps* are way to go these days and running a service worker is one of key requirements to make your app a
+In a brief example, we’ve demonstrated how you can use service workers to improve the overall user experience especially on mobile devices.
+In a real world scenario, we would need to add a few more moving parts like syncing up the caches in the background (when new content comes up) but hopefully we’ve at least gave you a little headstart. *Progessive Web Apps* are way to go these days and running a service worker is one of key requirements to make your app a